Summary

 The days of bigger, better, faster, and more expensive upward mobility can become a burden when all excesses are no longer desired; the desire for simplicity and frugality can surface as a liberating necessity, inspiring a more manageable and fulfilling lifestyle.

-Homeownership is more than just the pride of owning a property.
+Homeownership is more than just the pride of owning a property; it’s a sense of security and stability.
 It comes with substantial financial and physical obligations.
 The capital expenditure outlays for enhancements, such as heating, air conditioning, electricity, lawn and tree maintenance, home upkeep, and general maintenance, can be significant and often underestimated.
 These expenses contribute to the overall financial load of homeownership, a reality that homeowners must be fully aware of and that property investors must carefully consider.

 Consider a scenario where a couple bought a home approximately 40 years ago.
-The property was a four-bedroom, three-bathroom house with a spacious family room, den, and a three-car garage on a half-acre land parcel.
+The property was a four-bedroom, three-bathroom house with a spacious family room, den, and a three-car garage on a half-acre parcel.
 They anticipated having two to three children and required ample space to install a pool and a Jacuzzi.
-The home was purchased for $200,000, with 80% financing and an equity line of credit of $100,000 used for all the upgrades.
+Hee home was purchased for $200,000, with 80% financing, and an equity line of credit of $100,000 was used for all the upgrades.

 Over the next 20 years, they improved and remodeled the home as needed.
-The kids grew up spoiled and demanded to attend USC after attending elite private grade schools rather than a state university, of course, paid for by mom and dad.
+The kids grew up spoiled and demanded to attend USC after attending an elite private grade school, rather than a state university, of course, paid for by their parents.

 Eventually, their children graduated from college.
 Two of their children got married and pressured their parents for handouts to pay for their own growing families.
 Their oldest daughter had a nasty divorce and moved back in for a while with her children, causing an even more significant burden on her parents.
-Soon, the parents were forced to refinance their home to $400,000 to pay for all the joys of their ever-growing extended family.
+Soon, the parents were forced to refinance their home to $400,000 to cover the costs of their ever-growing extended family.
 Forty years flew by in a blink.

 Contemplating the decision: